-The online application consists of six modules that you are expected to complete:
+The application instructions consist of six modules that you are expected to complete:

 - Cover Page.
-Here you will enter important information about yourself, your advisor, the DUS of your sponsoring department and and your proposed program, including an abstract of your proposal.
+Here you will enter important information about yourself, your advisor, the DUS of your sponsoring department, and your proposed program, including an abstract of your proposal.

 - Long-Range Plan, where you list semester-by-semester the courses you have already taken and plan to take in the future.
 It will include all of your 15-18 core courses.
 It should also specify how you will satisfy the requirement for breadth comparable with that of Program I.